-The role of the Department of Territories and Local Government in the area of housing has changed significantly since 1930 when, as the Department of the Interior, it offered rental accommodation to all public servants in Canberra.
-The proportion of houses and flats in the Australian Capital Territory occupied by tenants of the Department of Territories and Local Government has fallen steadily from 79.7 per cent of total occupied houses and flats in 1954 to 58.3 per cent in 1961, 38.8 per cent in 1966, 28.1 per cent in 1971, 13.3 per cent in 1981 and 10 per cent in 1983; and then risen again to 13 per cent in 1984.
+The role of the Department of Territories in the area of Housing has changed significantly since 1930 when, as the Department of the Interior, it offered rental accommodation to public servants in Canberra.
+The proportion of houses and flats in the Australian Capital Territory occupied by tenants of the Department of Territories has fallen steadily from 79.7 per cent of total occupied houses and flats in 1954 to 58.3 per cent in 1961, 28.1 per cent in 1971, 13.3 per cent in 1981, and 10 per cent in 1983.
+This proportion rose to 13.0 per cent in 1984, and has fallen slightly to 12.9 per cent in 1985.

 Although there has been a considerable increase in the proportion of home ownership in the Australian Capital Territory since 1954, the demand for public housing has continued to increase.
 At June 1979 there were 363 persons on the waiting list for public housing.
-There were 1,238 in 1980; 2,126 in 1981; 1,554 in 1982; 1,757 in 1983; and 2,141 in 1984.
-Housing resources have not been able to keep pace with the demand; therefore the allocation of rental accommodation and housing finance is now restricted on a means tested basis.
+There were 1,238 in 1980; 2,126 in 1981; 1,554 in 1982; 1,757 in 1983; 2,141 in 1984; and 2,756 in 1985.
+Housing resources have not been able to keep pace with the demand; therefore rental accommodation and housing finance are now allocated on a means tested basis.

-The Department of Territories and Local Government in conjunction with the National Capital Development Commission has endeavoured to expand public housing stock through annual building programs.
-In 1983-84 500 dwellings were commenced and it is expected that 650 dwellings will be commenced in 1984-85.
+The Department of Territories in conjunction with the National Capital Development Commission has endeavoured to expand public housing stock through annual building programs.
+The 1984-85 building program provided for the commencement of 650 dwellings and it is expected that 500 dwellings will be commenced in 1985-86.

-Both private and public home building activity has continued to expand in the Australian Capital Territory, especially in the area of Tuggeranong.
-At June 1984 there were 19,431 occupied dwellings in the Woden Valley and Weston Creek area, 23,052 in the Belconnen area, and 12,292 in the Tuggeranong area.
-The total number of occupied dwellings in the Australian Capital Territory at June 1984 was 77,017.
+Both private and public home building activity have continued to expand the stock of residential dwellings in the Australian Capital Territory.
+At June 1985 there were 22,436 occupied dwellings in the Central Canberra area; 19,633 in the Woden Valley and Weston

+Creek area; 23,960 in the Belconnen area; 13,242 in the Tuggeranong area; and 115 elsewhere in the Australian Capital Territory.
+The total number of occupied dwellings in the Australian Capital Territory at June 1985 was 79,386.

-See also Chapter 19, Housing and Construction.
+For further information see Chapter 19, Housing and Construction.